preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 Just like the previous task, for each one of these steps read the description for what the search is trying to accomplish then run the query.

-1. Make sure the base query runs over the timeframe of **June 17th through June 23rd**:
+1. Make sure the base query runs:

 ```
 | sdselect * from federated:vpcflowlogs
 ```

+2. Set the search the timeframe of **June 17th through June 23rd**:

 ![Splunk Cloud with results from search| sdselect * from federated:vpcflowlogs groupby source shown over June 17th through June 23rd timeframe with the search highlighted in red and results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/main/module_2/3_1.png?raw=true)

-2. Query for only the time and event fields:
+3. Query for only the time and event fields:

 ```
 | sdselect time, event from federated:vpcflowlogs